List of Blade Runner characters: Leon Kowalski

 Leon Kowalski is a replicant who came to Earth with five others looking to extend their lives.
 He has an A physical level, which means he has superhuman strength and endurance (according to the Final Cut he was used to load nuclear-heads in the outer space colonies and for front-line soldier duty).
 Leon is classified mental level C. He does not have the speed of thought that Roy does when it comes to solving problems.
 He was activated on April 10, 2017, making him 2 years and 7 months old by the time of the film.

-Leon tries to infiltrate the Tyrell Corporation as an employee and undergoes a Voight-Kampff test designed to detect replicants.
+Leon tries to infiltrate the Tyrell Corporation as an employee and undergoes a Voight-Kampff test (designated as V.K.
+96/W/9-3H) designed to detect replicants.
 Confused by the questions, he shoots the tester, Dave Holden.
 Leon attacks Deckard on the street after seeing him kill Zhora, but is stopped when Rachael shoots him with Deckard's gun.

 Leon cherishes photographs of his friends.
 Unlike Rachael's false photos of her childhood, these include current photos of people who mean something to him.

-Leon Kowalski was played by Brion James.
+He was played by Brion James.

 Taffey Lewis

 Taffey Lewis is the owner of Taffey's Snake Pit Bar.
 The bar features music, exotic dancing, and something being smoked in pipes.
-He dismisses Deckard's threats with a free drink.
+When Deckard tries questioning him, he dismisess Deckard's threats with a free drink.

 He was played by Hy Pyke.

 Pris Stratton

 Pris Stratton is a "basic pleasure model" incepted on Valentine's Day, 2016, making her the second-oldest of the four fugitive replicants at three years, nine months.
 She is the girlfriend of Roy Batty and is responsible for gaining J. F. Sebastian's trust.
-At an A-Physical Level, she is shown to have superhuman endurance (as in the scene where she grabs a boiling egg with her bare hand without harm) and an affinity for gymnastics.
+At an A-Physical Level, she is shown to have superhuman endurance and an affinity for gymnastics.
 Her B-Mental Level puts her at a lower intellectual level than Roy, but higher than Leon.
+Her punk outfits were inspired by a new wave calendar.

-She sets a trap for Deckard in the Bradbury Building, disguising herself as one of Sebastian's toys and then attacking Deckard with her gymnastic skills.
+In the film, she sets a trap for Deckard in the Bradbury Building, disguising herself as one of Sebastian's toys and then attacking Deckard with her gymnastic skills.
 As she rushes Deckard for another attack, he kills her.

-Her surname, Stratton, appears in the novel, Do Androids Dream of Electric Sheep?, but is never used in the film.
+Her surname, Stratton, appears in the novel Do Androids Dream of Electric Sheep?, but is never used in the film.

-Her punk outfits were inspired by a new wave calendar.

-It is suggested in Blade Runner 2: The Edge of Human that Pris was actually an insane human woman who believed that she was a female replicant, although this has nothing to do with the original Blade Runner since it was from a different author.
+In the sequel novel Blade Runner 2: The Edge of Human, it is suggested that Pris was actually an insane human woman who believed that she was a female replicant.

 She was played by Daryl Hannah.